satsummit/landscape/app/_sections/4-distribution/1-key-concepts.md

 ## Mosaics

 One of the biggest challenges when dealing with remote sensing data is the presence of clouds.
 Even if the clouds, and cloud shadows, have been masked properly, it is difficult to work with images that have gaps of data missing throughout the scene.
-Becuase of this, mosaics have become a popular option.
+Because of this, mosaics have become a popular option.
 A mosaic is stitching together multiple scenes within a time period to create a seamless complete image.
 Areas that may have been covered with clouds in one image can be filled with good data from another image.
 This creates a continuous image that is both pleasing to look at and simple to use.
 The mosaic could include data over weeks, months, or even a year.

 However, the process of creating the mosaic also removes an important piece of information - the precise date when the data is collected.
 This temporal information is vital for some applications where changes can happen on timescales shorter than the time period of the mosaic.
 A mosaic using a years worth of imagery isn't very useful in visualizing seasonal changes or shifts in growing seasons.

 When using mosaics, as with the original scenes, it is important to know what units the data is provided in.
 Mosaics are frequently created for visual applications, such as the creation of a basemap.
 For this, different scenes might have been color corrected or otherwise transformed in order to create a more visually pleasing image.
-Thee are not as suitable for analysis purposes.
+These are not as suitable for analysis purposes.

 ## Data Formats